Jarrett Stidham: Las Vegas Raiders

-2022

-On May 13, 2022, Stidham was traded along with a seventh-round pick in the 2023 NFL Draft, to the Las Vegas Raiders for a 2023 sixth-round pick.
+On May 13, 2022, Stidham was traded along with a seventh-round pick in the 2023 NFL draft, to the Las Vegas Raiders for a 2023 sixth-round pick.
 The trade reunited Stidham with Raiders head coach Josh McDaniels, who was the Patriots' offensive coordinator during his three seasons with the team.
 He was named the second option to starting quarterback Derek Carr on August 30 and was the only backup quarterback to make the initial 53-man roster.

 On December 28, 2022, with two regular season games remaining, Stidham was named the starter for the first time in his career after the Raiders benched Carr.
-In his first NFL start, Stidham threw for 365 yards, three touchdowns, and two interceptions in the 37-34 overtime loss to the San Francisco 49ers.
+In his first NFL start, Stidham threw for 365 yards, three touchdowns, and two interceptions in the 37–34 overtime loss to the 49ers.

 Denver Broncos

 On March 13, 2023, Stidham signed a two-year, $10 million contract with the Denver Broncos.
+On December 27, 2023, the Broncos announced that Stidham would start the final two games of the season after Russell Wilson was benched.

+On March 10, 2025, Stidham signed a two-year, $12 million extension with the Broncos with $7 million guaranteed.

 NFL career statistics

 Personal life

 Stidham has been married to Kennedy Stidham (née Brown) since 2019.
 They met as students at Baylor.
 Brown is the daughter of Harris Blitzer Sports & Entertainment CEO Tad Brown.
 Their daughter was born in 2022.
+They had another child together in 2025.